-(e) Laundries in Multi-Story Buildings.
+(e) Laundries in Multi-story Buildings.

 - 1. Where laundries are installed in buildings with more than three Branch intervals, laundries shall be connected to an independent laundry stack. - 2.
 The independent laundry stacks shall connect to a independent laundry main drain. - 3.
 The independent laundry main drain shall connect to the building drain a minimum of 40 pipe diameters upstream and downstream of any soil or waste stack. - 4.
 A suds relief vent shall connect to the laundry main drain a minimum of 40 pipe diameters downstream from the base of the laundry stack.
 The suds relief vent shall connect to a vent a minimum of two branch intervals above the base of the laundry stack.
-(See 248 CMR 10.22, Figure 19: Illustration of Laundries in Multi-story Buildings.) - 5.
-The Inspector may permit a variation from the above requirements when conditions will not allow compliance.
+(See 248 CMR 10.22: Figure 19.) - 5.
+The Inspector may permit a variation from the requirements in 248 CMR 10.15(9)(e)1. through 4. when conditions will not allow compliance.